AbnerIO/C/PIA/README.md

 This is an application to manage personal finances.
 This application does not have a special reason, I just wanted to apply the knowledge acquired in my structured programming course and put them into practice, then the requirements of my project implemented.

+In this application it is expected that the user can manage their expenses in an easy and simple way.
+The application automates processes such as the search for information, the addition and subtraction of expenses to know the total balance of the user.

 ## Instructions :technologist:

 Files : Activos.txt, Pasivos.txt, main.c, helper.c and header.h are needed.